 FX:Galaxy v1.25 - The Garden Keepers

-Garden Keepers is the first major content update to hit the FX:Galaxy mod, and the first stable release that is fully compatible with Homeworld Remastered's v2.0/v2.1 patch.
-Two years after v1.09.5 we finally can repay our ModDB fans by returning the FXmod to the screens of those who brought the game through GOG or other, non-Steam platforms.
-But as you will discover, this release is not just a basic v2.0/2.1 port intended for one group of fans or the other only.
+Garden Keepers is the first major content update for the remastered version of our mod, and the first stable release that is fully compatible with Homeworld Remastered's "mod killer" v2.0/v2.1 patch.
+Two years after v1.09.5 we finally can give our ModDB fans a present and, with them, those who brought the game via GOG or other, non-Steam platforms.

-At the moment I am writing this I am looking at the release notes for this version, and I think there is no better narrator for journey we have been on over past two years than the 4+ pages of new features, updates, eye-candy, reworks and bug fixes that come accompanied with this version.
-Our ModDB fans will get to enjoy three versions' worth of content (FX v1.10, 1.20, 1.25) stuffed into one patch, but even our Steam users, who got to play v1.10 and the beta releases of 1.20, will find that FX v1.25 brings a lot of new stuff to the table -- at least enough to keep you occupied for a few days of your Christmas holidays.
+v1.25 is not just a 2.0 compatibility fix.
+At the moment I am writing this I have the document with the release notes open in my taskbar, and it is over 4 pages in length.
+You can look forward to new features, updates, eye-candy, reworks and bug fixes.
+Our ModDB fans will basically get to enjoy three versions' worth of content (FX v1.10, 1.20, 1.25) stuffed into one patch, but even our Steam users, who got to play v1.10 and the beta releases of 1.20, will find that FX v1.25 brings a lot of new stuff to the table -- at least enough to keep you occupied for a few days of your Christmas holidays.

 So what is new in this version?
-While I want to leave the majority for you guys to discover so you can share it and give us your thoughts through the comments, Youtube videos or whatever other means you desired, I will give some previews in this newsletter.
+While I want to leave the majority for you guys to discover so you can share it and give us your thoughts through the comments, Youtube or whatever other means you desire, I will give some previews in this newsletter.

 Return to the Garden

-As the name Garden Keepers suggests, v1.25 is primarily a Kadesh-centered update.
-But worry not; the other races have received their share of love too.
+As the name Garden Keepers suggests, v1.25 is a Kadesh-centered update.
+The other races have received their share of love too, but everyone's favorite zealots got the part with the cherry.

 As of v1.25 those days are a thing of the past.
-Pretty much all Kadeshi units have been upgraded to HWRM textures in this version: this includes all swarmers, the Support Pod, but also several units of the other ship classes.
-Other units received brand new models altogether, of which you can see some previews in the image section that were posted in the recent days.
+Pretty much all Kadeshi units have been upgraded to HWRM textures and have received HD models in this version: this includes all swarmers, the Support Pod, but also several units of the other ship classes.
 The firing fx and animations were also updated for a number of units, so without giving any spoilers let's just say that there will be no shortage of reasons to (finally) build yourself some Advanced Swarmers or fully upgrade the Nebula among others.

 And with this neatly hidden note I will also tip you to zoom in on the Nebula when you launcher any type of swarmer, and to watch those as they assemble into their basic formation afterwards.
 Let's just say it doesn't look as if it is the Pride of Hiigara or a regular Vaygr carrier launching strikecraft anymore, but instead more closely represents an...earlier entry in the Homeworld series.